 Okay, so a list of “best cities to visit in Europe” is not the most original topic for a blog post, but Europe is a big continent with hundreds of amazing cities worthy of recognition.
-So, with excitement building for our upcoming trip to Europe, we thought it would be fun to highlight a few cities that we love and think you should consider visiting on your next trip to Europe.
+So, having recently returned from an amazing trip to Europe, we thought it would be fun to highlight a few cities that we love and think you should consider visiting on your next trip to Europe.

 We’ll spare you the usual suspects and assume that you’re already aware that London, Paris, Rome, Prague, Amsterdam, Venice and Berlin are great European cities worth visiting (for the record, they are all fantastic and we recommend you visit each of them at least once in your lifetime!).

 1. Veliko Tarnovo, Bulgaria

 We loved the historical “City of the Tsars” and we think you will too!
 The lovable Eastern European city hangs over the steep banks of the Yantra river, surrounded by forests and foothills (great for hiking and biking).

 Veliko Tarnovo’s star attraction is Tsarevets Fortress, a stone medieval castle that served as the Second Bulgarian Empire’s primary fortress and stronghold.
 The cobblestone streets in the Old Town, pictured above, are full of interesting architecture and serene views of the calm river below.

 Often overshadowed by Drubovnik, Split is a beautiful harbour city on the coast of the Adriatic Sea.
 While strolling along the seaside promenade of Old Town Split, we quickly understood why Split is considered to be one of the finest Mediterranean cities in Europe.